 Filter the Water for a Better Taste

-Depending on your sensitivity, you may like to bring your own filter.
+Depending on your sensitivity, you may like to bring your own filter, like this one.
 It is often more cost-efficient to filter your water than to buy bottled water.
 You can also check with your hotel to find out they use and filters or softeners.

 There are some great water pitchers on the market that have replaceable filters.
 You can keep the pitcher in your hotel room for access to filtered drinking water throughout your trip.
 There are even some personal water bottles on the market that have filters on them.